Ice Perchin’ in Ontario

 (Photo credit: Ashley Rae)

-When it comes to any species of fish, catching numbers is a hoot but the big ones are when it gets even more exciting.
+When it comes to any species of fish, catching numbers are a hoot, but the big ones are when it gets even more exciting.
 Jumbo perch are typically a little more confident than the little guys.
 With less to fear, they don’t hold as tightly to cover and can be found cruising in open areas and in deeper basins adjacent to nearby structure.
-Perch school by size so if you’re able to luck into a bigger one, there’s a good chance this fish is travelling with buddies.
+Perch school by size, so if you’re able to luck into a bigger one, there’s a good chance this fish is travelling with buddies.
 To weed out the smaller fish, I will upsize my presentation and jig a little more aggressively.
 Once I figure out what they’re reacting to best, I’ll continue with the same technique until the fish vacate.
 It’s a good idea to drill various holes so that when one spot ‘dries up’ and fish are no longer present, you can hop around to various holes to find the active school again.

-If you’re looking for a new place to chase perch through the ice this winter, check out the Fish On-Line website which enables searching by species.
+If you’re looking for a new place to chase perch through the ice this winter, check out the Fish On-Line website, which enables searching by species.
 Best of luck and be safe out on the ice!

 About Ashley Rae